Emergency Dental Care all across Ontario.

 Loose Tooth, Tooth Out of Alignment

 If you have a tooth that is loose or out of alignment, you should call for an emergency appointment right away.
 In the meantime, you can try to put the tooth back in its original position using your finger with very light pressure.
 Do not try and force it.
 You can bite down to keep the tooth from moving.
-We may want to splint the tooth to the adjacent teeth (the teeth on each side) to keep it stabilized.

 Other Dental Emergencies

 Basically, any dental problem that requires immediate treatment in order to save a tooth, stop ongoing tissue bleeding or alleviate severe pain is a dental emergency.
 A severe infection or abscess in the mouth can be life-threatening and should be dealt with immediately.
-We will prescribe an antibiotic and schedule an appointment at the next available date in office.
+We will prescribe an antibiotic and schedule an appointment at the next available date in the office.